Create a Financial Plan for Your Job Search

 How much have you spent on your job search?
 If you’re even asking this type of question, you’re missing the point: Putting smart money into your job search is an investment, not an expense.
 In other words, you can expect the dollars you put into finding the right position to yield exponential dividends in the form of a better job, increased compensation, and the peace of mind that comes with exceptional job satisfaction.
 Read on to learn the wisdom of creating a financial plan for investing in your job search.

-An investment is a purchase that is believed to generate future wealth in excess of the principle.
+An investment is a purchase that is believed to generate future wealth in excess of the principal.
 Your job search is just such an investment–of effort, time, and, yes, dollars.
 But where do you put those dollars, and how do you account for them?
 Following are the core headings under which you must plan for and record the investment of dollars into your job search.

 Investment in Your Career Persona

+1. Wardrobe.
 Make sure that you dress the part of the role you want, not the role you have.
 If this means approaching a better clothier than the one you’re accustomed to frequenting, do it.

 2. Conservative presentation.
 Always dress and groom to a higher standard for your interviews and networking events, even if your target environment is relaxed and hip.